-The Each flavor's finite-precision FTIA holds in any conforming implementation.
+The finite-precision FTIA holds in any conforming implementation.

-Generally, during program execution it can only be determined-decided after evaluating an expression whether the conditions for any version-sub-case of the FTIA hold; this is an important application of the standard.
-The purpose of each flavor's decoration system [9]-is to make such decisions computable, see §6.4 and Clause 7.
+Generally, during program execution it can only be determined after evaluating an expression whether the conditions for any version of the FTIA hold; this is an important application of the standard's decoration system.

-For each flavor included in the standard, its subdocument must state the form of the FTIAit obeys, both at the mathematical level 1 and at the finite-precision level 2. the set-based flavor, see [9] for background on its decoration system, §6.4 for a statement of its FTIA, and Annex B for a statement and proof of its FTDIA.
+For each flavor included in the standard, its subdocument must state the form of the FTIA it obeys, both at the mathematical level 1 and at the finite-precision level 2.